clearwind-ca/service-catalog/docs/events.md

 "events": {"deployments", "releases"}
 ```

-In this example both deployment and releases will be sent from GitHub to the Service Catalog, as webhooks and automatically added to the events timeline.
+In this example both deployment and releases will be sent from GitHub to the Catalog, as webhooks and automatically added to the events timeline.

 If the deployment is to the `production` environment then `Affects customers` is set to true.